What type of activities does MAC fund?

 What does MAC NOT fund?

-Grant funds to organizations may not be used for the following expenditures:
+Grant funds may not be used for the following expenditures:

 - Contingency funds